We use our proprietary methodology to produce these rankings. Learn more →

 Clark University offers a bachelor’s and master’s in Game Design.

-The Bachelor of Arts in Interactive Media: Game Design & Development offers students tracks in eight game design domains:
+The BA in Interactive Media: Game Design & Development offers students tracks in eight game design domains:

 • 3D Art